 Born in Suffolk, Virginia, the 28-year-old singer’s adolescence largely revolved around the church his family raised him within.
 “It was a very small country church—very old-school,” he states on his upbringing.
 “My mom couldn’t wear makeup or pants, I couldn’t go to movies or play any sports or watch TV.
 I was the rebellious one that always had questions.”
 That rebelliousness eventually led him to be cast away from the church at the age of 15, at which point he decamped to New York to pursue making music professionally.

 Hard work eventually led to signing a record deal with Eleven Seven Label Group, with Episode I's four tracks coming from various recording sessions with Dave “Sluggo” Katz (Neon Trees, Coheed and Cambria) over the past year.
 “I always say I have voices in my head where I collect sound,” Just Loud says while talking about the recording sessions.
-“Sometimes I’d do Bowie, sometimes I’d feel MGMT—I was using sound and music, not just one particular artist.
-The atmosphere that me and Dave created just came so organically.”
+“Sometimes I’d do Bowie, sometimes I’d feel MGMT—I was using sound and music, not just one particular artist.” adds producer Dave Katz.

 Indeed, Episode I sounds like the results of pure creative magic, with accompanying videos from the creative mind of artist Aleia Murawski (who was featured in Petra Collins’ In Search of Us show last year at NYC’s MoMa).
 Opening track “Ghost” is passionate and anthemic, with a powerful vocal performance by Just Loud that asks tough questions when it comes to how we as human beings deal with love and loneliness.
 “The first line is ‘I talk too much or not at all,’ and that’s me, 100%,” he explains.
 “I’m very shy and outspoken—a full Gemini—and that balance is hard when it comes to being in a relationship with someone.
 Can you handle all of me?
 Would you go ghost on me once I found out who I am?”